Our Impact

 2022

 • Developed the ‘Art Bears’ outdoor art exhibit featuring eight life-size silhouettes of black bears installed in the Weir Farm NHP landscape and clad in colorful paintings of Weir Farm by contemporary artists.
-The installation inspires connections between art and nature and serves as interpretative exhibits for the growing presence of black bears in Connecticut.
+The installation inspired connections between art and nature.

 • Donated funds to provide supplies and enhance the interpretive art easel exhibit in a new Visitor Center installation.

-• Hosted wildly successful Beer with Weir “friend-raising” event at Nod Hill Brewery, celebrating the inaugural release of Friends of Weir Farm India Pale Ale with a signature label featuring the work of local artist Bobbi Mullen.
-The first-year event was open to the public, offered family-friendly art activities and promoted information about Weir Farm NHP.
+• Hosted wildly successful Beer with Weir “friend-raising” event at Nod Hill Brewery, celebrating the inaugural release of Friends of Weir Farm India Pale Ale with a signature label featuring the work of local artist Bobbi Eike Mullen.

 2021

 • Celebrated the passage of bills H.R.
 5852 and S. 3265 changing Weir Farm’s designation from National Historic Site to National Historical Park.
-Bill approved by House of Representatives on 12/17/2020 and passed the Senate on 12/20/20.
-President Trump signed the re-designation bill into law on January 5, 2021.
+The bill approved by House of Representatives on December 17, 2020 and passed the Senate on December 20, 2020 was signed into law on January 5, 2021.

 • Welcomed Connecticut’s Plein Air Painters and Watercolor Society to a paint-out at Weir Farm NHP.